TatsuyaUsuki/SMatrAnEM/README.txt

 SMatrAnEM has been released for testing on various systems.
-Sorry, I will not accept any pull request, since SMatrAnEM could change significantly by the end of 2020.
+Sorry, any pull request will not be accepted, since SMatrAnEM could change significantly by the end of 2020.
 Comments or suggestions are welcome.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++